Summary

 • The order of the scale of welfare among wild animals roughly matches what I estimated here based on the total number of neurons, with arthropods and nematodes being the major drivers.
 The welfare of nematodes has a greater scale here, but my guess for the moral weight of nematodes has quite low resilience.

-• Among the populations of farmed animals and humans, the welfare of insects raised for food and feed has the lowest scale.
+• Among the populations of farmed animals and humans, the welfare of insects raised for food and feed has the smallest scale.
 I actually expected it to be larger, but I think I was overestimating their population size.

 The specific ordering of the various animal populations by scale of welfare I got is not robust given the high uncertainty of my results.
 However, I would be very surprised if the scale of the welfare of: